 An Apprentice is beginning his journey towards becoming a software craftsman.
-Her focus will be within, and will have to learn to grow herself, and learn to learn.
+However, her focus will be within, and she will have to learn to grow and learn.

 What is a Journeyman?

-Back in medieval times, the journeymen would be working with different masters to learn the craft and share their knowledge and skills with others.
-In modern times, they will continuously grow their portfolio, community and the status in the community, so that they are ready to become masters.
-So their responsibilities are wider than those of an apprentice.
+In medieval times, journeymen would work with different masters to learn the craft and share their knowledge and skills with others.
+In modern times, they will continuously grow their portfolio, community and status in the community, so they are ready to become masters.
+So their responsibilities are broader than those of an apprentice.

 What is a Master?